Salahabdalhaq/MasteringJavaScriptIn20Days/Day2.md

 # solv:

-1- num > 10 its  true because js convert the string to a number .
+- 1- num > 10 its  true because js convert the string to a number
-2- isPositive is already true.
+- 2- isPositive is already true
-3- (num > 10 && isPositive) its true.
+- 3- (num > 10 && isPositive) its true
-4- num < 0 its false.
+- 4- num < 0 its false
-5- (num > 10 && isPositive) || num < 0 its  true.
+- 5- (num > 10 && isPositive) || num < 0 its  true
-6- value of result will be true .
+- 6- value of result will be true